Most Flexible Term Life Insurance: Ladder

 If you are required to have a medical exam, there may be a waiting period before your coverage kicks in.
 Or, in some cases, you may be provided with temporary coverage until your exam can be coordinated.

 Depending on your health history, age, and a few other personal factors, you can theoretically have an approved life insurance policy in mere minutes.
-Companies like Ladder and Haven Life can approve you without a medical exam, and qualifying Ethos customers often get an answer in less than a minute.
+Companies like Ladder can approve you without a medical exam (just health questions are asked as part of the online application), and qualifying Ethos customers often get an answer in less than a minute.

 All that’s left then is to upload any required documentation and make your first premium payment, and you’re covered.